 “When you’re not able to do something that you do over and over, and you are suitable at doing it — in case you take that far away from someone — it is a truly brief manner to get anyone depressed,” Wolanin explains.

-The World Player’s Union FIFPro said the same aspect after a study in 2015 discovered a strong correlation between severe accidents and the intellectual fitness of professional footballers.
+The World Player’s Union FIFPro said the same thing after a 2015 study discovered a strong correlation between severe accidents and the intellectual fitness of professional footballers.